Ei-0/soc-case-studies/case-studies/case-01-after-hours-access.md

 requiring close monitoring, but not yet immediate containment, in order to better understand the user’s intent and avoid disrupting legitimate business activity prematurely.

+## Decision

+Based on the available evidence at this stage, the decision was made to continue monitoring the activity rather than immediately containing the user or isolating the workstation.

+This decision was driven by the absence of confirmed data exfiltration, privilege escalation, or destructive behavior.
+Immediate containment could have prematurely disrupted legitimate business activity or alerted a potential threat actor before sufficient context was gathered.

+Additional logging and monitoring were prioritized to capture further activity and enable a more confident response if the behavior escalated.